-Alternative Accommodations/Modifications Applicant's/Stu ıdent 's Response Declined Accepted
+Alternative Accommodations/Modifications Applicant's/Student's Response 's Response

+Declined Accept Accepted

+Declined Accepted

 Instructions:

 If the individual with a disability has accepted the alternative RA/RM/AAS and is no longer requesting the RA/RM/AAS under reasonableness review, then STOP here as there is no need to complete the remainder of the form.
 Maintain this documentation in the Accommodation File (AF).